mordak-95/factory-iot/central-server/frontend/README.md

 - Responsive and accessible

 ## Development
-- To install dependencies: `yarn install`
+- To install dependencies: `npm install`
-- To start: `yarn start`
+- To start: `npm start`
+- To build: `npm run build`

 ## Customizing Theme
 Edit `tailwind.config.js` to adjust colors, fonts, or extend the theme.

 ## Removing Old CSS
-No `.css` files are used.
+No `.css` files are used except for Tailwind imports.
 If you add new components, use Tailwind classes only.